idea-fasoc/OpenFASOC/openfasoc/generators/ldo-gen/README.md

  ## Inputs
  *  CLK:- System clock taken from the input.
  *  RESET:- Input signal to reset to the module's initial state.
- *  mode:- Input signal for normal mode of operation
+ *  mode:- Input signal for normal mode of operation.
  *  ctrl_in :-  Input signal to choose if a switch to be ON is from the leftmost or rightmost in the "ctrl_word" power switches array.

  * str_pt_in_cnt :- A 9-bit register to store the number of power switches(ctrl_word) that are on.